2016: Master’s degree in Mathematics for research

 Point clouds: Modern technology, such as scanners, is increasingly leading CAD developers to represent objects as point clouds, which offer flexibility for web applications.
 RISC-Software (also Missler) studies point samples defining solids swept along a path, and the resulting triangular mesh.
 Our goal is to reconstruct approximate boundary surfaces by point sampling with feature-aware distribution, segmenting the mesh to a graph of implicit, low-degree patches based on surface fitting, and recovering geometric features like edges or corners, for NC tool verification (cf. ESR2).

-The project will take place at ATHENA RC under at the ErGA Lab.
+The project will take place at ATHENA RC under at the levitra price.
 The PhD will be awarded by the Dept. of Informatics and Telecoms of the University of Athens.

 Secondments are planned at SINTEF (Oslo, Norway) and at industrial partner RISC-Software (Linz, Austria).